eloraiby/rl-json-parser/README.md

 Roughly speaking: it means that you can statically link with the code but you are obliged to make open your bug fixes and/or enhancement to the json-parser code.

-Tests comes from JsonChecker and nativejson-benchmark.
+Tests come from JsonChecker and nativejson-benchmark.
 They are copyrighted to their respective authors.